KazimirAlvis/360-Global-Blocks/README.md

 ## Changelog

+### 1.3.19

+- Added a per-slide background color picker to the Two Column Slider so each card can carry unique brand accents without custom CSS
+- Clamped slider imagery to a 700px max height (with mobile reset) to keep oversized assets from stretching the layout
+- Ensured the build pipeline ships the slider `block.json` metadata so existing pages keep rendering after updates

 ### 1.3.18

 - Smoothed the Two Column Text editor experience so columns sit side by side in Gutenberg while still stacking responsibly on smaller breakpoints